adeep/bitwarden_reddit/cannot_login.md

 Oh no!
 You can't log into your vault.
 What could be the problem?

 First, the bad news: you are going to have to run some experiments to find out what the problem is.
+There are numerous possibilities, and it's going to require some research to decide what happened.

 Even worse, there is a chance that you have entirely lost the contents of your vault.
 If you have not made preparations in advance, you may be forced to